algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 This document is primarily intended for:

-- **Quality Assurance**: to comprehend what should be tested, the expected result, how to get expected result and why.
+- **Quality Assurance**: to comprehend what should be tested, the expected result, how to get the expected result, and why.
 To make sure that the device complies with the client's requirements.
 To define the stakes of testing and guide the team through tests.
 To then improve the quality of the final product.

 #### ➭ Secondary Audience

-- **Future testers**: to understand our team's testing strategy, what our QA team have tested, how, and the final result.
+- **Future testers**: to understand our team's testing strategy, what our QA team has tested, how, and the final result.
 To apply our testing strategy if it complies with what they are testing.
 To have an insight into our testing strategies to keep on upgrading the product.

 ### c.
 Hardware/Software Used